Edmonton parents! Summer break is just around the corner (how did it come so fast again?)

-We are working hard to make our full summer camps list better than ever, and local camp providers are busy posting camp schedules to it daily.
-That way, you'll have ONE handy place to filter all the camp options available to you so you can find that perfect camp for your child.
+We are working hard to make our ultimate summer camps list, and local camp providers are busy posting camp schedules to it daily.
+That way, you'll have ONE handy place to filter all the camp options available to you.

 Catch frogs, hike trails, tour greenhouses, and rediscover the natural world at the University of Alberta's Devonian Botanical Garden.
 All camps include environmental learning, games, crafts, and loads of fun!

 Each camp has a specific theme in mind, and are age appropriate.
 Examples include Superhero Camp and Fantasy Forest Camp (ages 3-5), Dinosaurs & Secret Agents in Space (ages 6-8), and Survivor Games (ages 7-11).

 Next on our list are the exciting summer camps at Camp Woods.
 Campers can have an amazing experience at these weekly camp for five days/four nights on beautiful Sylvan Lake.
 These camps are for kids age 8-10 years and have a beautiful, semi-wilderness setting that’s fun, safe and ripe for adventure & various activities.

 The trained staff at the camp teach & let your child experience outdoor skills like archery, pioneering, climbing, canoeing, sailing and lots of water fun.
 Camp Woods has become one of the favorite summer camps for families because it offers so much – and just 25 minutes west of Red Deer!

 Family discounts & early bird pricing allow you to send your child to camp for well under $300.

 Foote Theatre School offers 1-week camps or two week intensives in acting and musical theatre.
 All camps provide an excellent education and a fun-filled onstage performance experience!
 Instructors work as performers, choreographers, teachers, and coaches in Edmonton and beyond.